-Today my husband and I were able to receive our first dose of the COVID-19 vaccine.
-I had tears in my eyes as we received our shots.
+My husband and I were able to receive both doses of the COVID-19 vaccine in the past month, and I had tears in my eyes as we received our shots.
 The tears were not from the needle, but what was inside the vaccine – hope.
 My heart filled with overwhelming hope for this pandemic to end and our lives to resume.

 As faithful Catholics we believe that every life is sacred and to be protected, and thus moral judgments made on protecting these lives will directly impact our eternal destiny.
 As Pope Francis recently said in an interview, “I believe that, ethically, everyone has to get the vaccine.
 It is an ethical option because it concerns your life but also that of others.”
-Let it be known we were in good company today receiving our vaccine as Pope Francis received his today too.
+(Let it be known we were in good company the day we received our first vaccine dose as Pope Francis received his that day too.)

 So, why did we feel comfortable enough to receive the vaccine?

-The most common concerns I’ve heard in discussions are: 1.
+The most common concerns I’ve heard are: 1.
 The vaccine was rushed, and 2.
 We don’t know the long-term effects of the vaccine.

 Let me clear: I respect everyone’s decision whether they choose to receive any vaccine.
-It’s a personal decision that should be made rooted in research, discussions with their doctor, and their religious beliefs.
+It’s a personal decision that should be made rooted in research, discussions with their doctor, and/or their religious beliefs.

 However, vaccine hesitancy based on misleading and false information spread on social media is an imminent threat to this pandemic.
 As people of good-will we should do our due diligence to seek out information from reputable sources written by medical experts, not a screenshot of a Facebook post or a politically biased news blog.
 Just because a nurse, rad tech, doctor, phlebotomist, your neighbor’s friend, your aunt who works for a pharmacist, etc claims something about the vaccine – it doesn’t mean it’s true.